 The aim of this unique approach is to allow the conference to move from change happening to us, to being part of the change, shaping and influencing it.
 This is an enormous opportunity, but it requires co-operation and participation from everybody.
 As Demos Helsinki says: ‘we know the world changes only when people and organisations come together.’

 Another new initiative at the conference is the so-called CashTech Forum, bringing together innovators, start-ups and scale-ups which are working to keep cash accessible, accepted, easy to use and cost competitive.
-In particular, the panel discussion entitled ‘Introducing CashTech: When Cash Encounters Fintech’ will gather companies which make use of software and modern technology to provide cash services – including access to cash and acceptance of cash payments – as well as enhancing the efficiency of the cash cycle to share their experience and vision for how technology will shape the future of cash.
+In particular, the panel discussion entitled ‘Introducing CashTech: When Cash Encounters Fintech’ will gather companies which make use of software and modern technology to provide cash services – including access to cash and acceptance of cash payments – as well as enhancing the efficiency of the Represents the various stages of the lifecycle of cash, from issuance by the central bank, circulation in the economy, to destruction by the central bank.
+More to share their experience and vision for how technology will shape the future of cash.